honest comparison

 JunocalWalla

-All-in for feature parity (per month)$99 (Studio)$620 (core + branded)
+All-in for feature parity (per month)$29 (Studio)~$629 (Core + branding add-ons)

-Payment processorStripe Connect, your accountStripe Connect
+Payment processorStripe Connect, your accountStripe, standard rates no markup

 Processing markupNoneNone